Metastatic breast cancer: Chemotherapy

 Chemotherapy is one of the most important components of therapy for metastatic breast cancer.
-Therapy of choice is based on three variables; 1. the extent, pattern and aggressiveness at first presentation.
-2. what stage of menopause the patient is at.
-3. What receptor hormone the tumour has.
+Therapy of choice is based on three variables: 1. the extent, pattern and aggressiveness at first presentation; 2. what stage of menopause the patient is at; and 3. what receptor hormone the tumour has.
 Observation of metastases provides direct feedback on the effectiveness of the treatment and often a number of chemotherapy agents are tried sequentially to determine one that works.
-Adding one or more chemotherapy drugs to an established regimen in women with metastatic breast cancer gives greater tumour shrinkage on imaging but also increased toxicity.
+Adding one or more chemotherapy drugs to an established regimen in women with metastatic breast cancer gives greater tumour shrinkage on imaging, but also increased toxicity.

 Combination chemotherapy is often used in patients with metastatic breast cancer.
 Research suggests no difference in overall survival time between sequential single agent chemotherapy and combination chemotherapy.
 Sequential single agent chemotherapy may have a more positive effect on progression-free survival.

 Taxanes are very active in metastatic breast cancer, and abraxane is approved for patients with metastatic breast cancer who either relapsed within six months of adjuvant chemotherapy or failed to respond to combination chemotherapy.
 This has a higher response rate than solvent-based paclitaxel (15% vs 8%).
 Abraxane can also deliver a 49% higher dose of medication than solvent-based paclitaxel; however, the side effects are severe and include chemotherapy-induced peripheral neuropathy.
 In women with metastatic breast cancer, taxane-containing chemotherapy regimens appear to improve survival and tumour shrinkage and decrease time to progression.
 Taxanes are associated with increased risk of neuro-toxicity and less nausea and vomiting when contrasted to non-taxane containing regimens.

 Vinorelbine is also active in metastatic breast cancer.
 Eribulin was approved in the US in Nov 2010.
 A targeted therapy drug, Kadcyla, was approved in February 2013.
 This antibody-drug conjugate targets only cancerous cells.
 It works by only releasing its toxic payload when triggered by a protein found in the cancerous cells in HER2+ breast cancer.
 It has extremely low side effects using this target therapy method.

 Platinum-containing chemotherapy regimens are known to be effective for treating a variety of different cancer types.
 In women with metastatic breast cancer who do not have triple negative disease, there is little or no survival benefit and excess toxicity from platinum-based regimens.
 However, in women with metastatic triple negative breast cancer, there may be a moderate survival benefit from platinum-based regimens.

 Antitumour antibiotics are also used in metastatic breast cancer.
-Antitumour antibiotics work to prevent cancer cells multiplying by damaging them.
+Antitumour antibiotics work to prevent cancer cells multiplying by damaging them or stop cell growth.
 A meta-analysis has demonstrated that women taking antitumour antibiotics as part of their regimen had an advantage in time to progression and tumour shrinkage, but also increased side effect such as cardiotoxicity, leukopenia and nausea.